Abdul Alim Musa: Travel to Iran

 Following the 1979 Iranian Revolution, Musa publicly expressed his support for the Islamic republic and its leader, Ayatollah Khomeini.
 Since the early 1980s, he has made several visits to Iran as a representative of American Muslims.
 In February 2013, Musa attended the International Conference on Hollywoodism and spoke negatively about the portrayal of Muslims portrait in United States films.

 Musa made connections with Muslim leaders during the decade – both Sunni and Shia – and stressed that unity was a primary objective for the Islamic movements success.
-His references the writings of Malcolm X, Ayatollah Khomeini, Sayyid Qutb, Maulana Maududi, and Kalim Siddiqui.
+He references the writings of Malcolm X, Ayatollah Khomeini, Sayyid Qutb, Maulana Maududi, and Kalim Siddiqui.
 New members of the group are encouraged to individually familiarize themselves with the works of these political Islamic thinkers in addition to daily classes and lectures on classical Islamic studies, Arabic, hadith and Quran.

 Allegations of Antisemitism

 According to the Anti-Defamation League, Musa "propagates a radical and anti-Semitic ideology."
 He said in May 2007: "Who ran the slave trade ... who funded [it]?
-You’ll study and you will find out: the Jews ...
-It was the Jewish bankers ... in Vienna, with pockets full of money, funding and insuring, that’s who did it ... you can’t tell us about no holocaust.
-Between the African Americans and the Native Americans, everybody else’s stuff was small potatoes."
+You'll study and you will find out: the Jews ...
+It was the Jewish bankers ... in Vienna, with pockets full of money, funding and insuring, that's who did it ... you can't tell us about no holocaust.
+Between the African Americans and the Native Americans, everybody else's stuff was small potatoes."

 According to Benjamin Ginsberg, student groups the Associated Students of the University of Washington and the Black Students Commission allegedly sponsored "a vehemently anti-semitic" speech by Musa, in which he asserted that America was controlled by Jews, and that "Yahuds are the enemy of humanity."

 Critics have suggested that he promotes antisemitism in his speeches.
-In June 2000, he said of Jamil al-Amin, later convicted for murdering an Atlanta deputy sheriff:
+In June 2000, he said of Jamil al-Amin, later falsely convicted for murder of an Atlanta deputy sheriff: